- Billie Eilish, 20, was photographed kissing Jesse Rutherford, 31, on Oct. 18, 2022.

 Billie hasn’t spoken a lot about her love life, and when she has, it hasn’t been that positive.
 “My past boyfriends never made me feel desired,” she said in a 2020 interview with GQ.
 “None of them.
 And it’s a big thing in my life that I feel I have never been physically desired by somebody.”

-Billie and “Q,” aka 7:AMP, didn’t recorded any music together, however Billie can be seen on the cover of BLEAUPRO.
+Billie and “Q,” aka 7:AMP, didn’t record any music together; however, Billie can be seen on the cover of BLEAUPRO.
 Billie Eilish fan accounts also shared images related to BLEAUPRO.
 One of the photos shows Billie tugging on 7:AMP’s necklaces as if to choke him while giving a cold stare to the camera.
 Another photo shows her using his hands to strangle him.
 A third photo is less violent, with 7:AMP resting his leg over Billie as she bends backward on her hands and feet.

 “I just wasn’t happy,” Billie says in the documentary.
 “And I didn’t want the same things he wanted, and I don’t think that’s fair for him.
 I don’t think you should be in a relationship super excited about certain things the other person couldn’t care less about.
 I don’t think that’s fair to you.
 I didn’t that was fair to him.
 And there was just a lack of… um, effort, I think?
 I literally was just like, ‘Dude, you don’t even have enough love to love yourself.
 You can’t love me, dude.’
 And you don’t.
 Like, you think you do.
 I do love him, though, which is what made it harder.”